skrysmanski/devlog/content/articles/cpp/project-tutorial-1--create-project/index.md

 The library should now compile without problems.

 Note that the `.cpp` file include a file called `stdafx.h`.
 This is a so called "precompiled header file".
-This feature is explained in [[1747|another article]].
+This feature is explained in [another article](project-tutorial-3--precompiled-headers.md).
 It should, however, work out-of-the-box in your project.

 ## Exporting Classes